Register for the Retail Leaders Forum 2017 before 9 December and save $500 with our early bird offer. https://t.co/CJX8BQNmUu(about 12 hours ago)

 In a borderless retail environment, product and merchandising strategy has to be more responsive to consumer interests.
 How have product lines responded to increased competition and customer scrutiny?
-In what ways have public expectations of corporate social responsibility impacted strategy?
+In what ways can retailers use payments technology to gain shopper insights and build a data-driven merchandise strategy?
 How are retailers collaborating with suppliers to fulfil consumer expectations?

 Azoya, a leading managed solutions provider in Cross-border E-commerce to China, offers one-package solutions to retail businesses worldwide helping them to expand to China, services including website building, language support, local operations & marketing, logistic, managed fulfillment, payment settlements, customer service and permanent free consulting, etc. with DIRECT BRAND EXPOSURE.

 Technology has created more informed, more connected customers who are no longer loyal to a brand, but to an experience across channels.
 Salesforce has helped companies like Westfield develop real-time connections with customers, deepening loyalty and creating new business opportunities.